ARMmbed/mbed-os-example-blinky/README.md

 Alternatively, you can manually copy the binary to the board, which you mount on the host computer over USB.

 Depending on the target, you can build the example project with the `GCC_ARM`, `ARM` or `IAR` toolchain.
-After installing Arm Mbed CLI, run the command below to determine which toolchain supports your target.
+After installing Arm Mbed CLI, run the command below to determine which toolchain supports your target:

     ```bash
     $ mbed compile -S